pub trait WidgetExt:

 Remember that you have to show the containers containing a widget, in addition to the widget itself, before it will appear onscreen.

-When a toplevel container is shown, it is immediately realized and mapped; other shown widgets are realized and mapped when their toplevel container is realized and mapped.
+When a toplevel widget is shown, it is immediately realized and mapped; other shown widgets are realized and mapped when their toplevel widget is realized and mapped.

 §Deprecated since 4.10